Bradley-Hower/201-reading-notes/class-14.md

 Here, "animation-iteration-count" sets if it is a loop, and "animation-direction" determines if it is a forwards and backwards loop.

+## Psychological Safety

+*What are three key factors that contribute to psychologically safe teams?*

+The three factors that I saw were creating a culture of dependability, allowing freedom to explore, and the ability for people to express themselves openly.
+With these factors, the group can have flowing discussions.

+*Evaluate, with details, a previous professional setting (or team) you were in with regards to psychological safety.*

+The last professional team I was on was limited in this factor.
+There was some ability for the leader to accept ideas and expression privately, but once in a group setting, he would shut anyone down.
+It seemed he was more interested in keeping norms or indicating to everyone that he is the leader.
+As team members, I feel dependability was good among some, poor among others.

+*What impact do teams that operate with a high degree of psychological safety have on their company and the team members?*

+The result of operating with psychological safety is a team that is creative and productive.
+A team that shares ideas, knowledge, and experience is one that works as a mastermind.
+By fully engaging all neurons on a team, a true mastermind is created.

-## Things I want to know more about
+### Things I want to know more about

-What kind of tools are out there which can make creating these transitions and animations easier and less manual?
+I. What kind of tools are out there which can make creating these transitions and animations easier and less manual?
 I can see these being very useful for any creation that I might come up with, offering some great effects to content.

+II.
+I would like to know how many places earnestly implement the idea of psychological safety in a group.
+I feel it is a critical piece of good leadership.
+However, many leaders in my experience are lacking in leadership skills.